Welcome

 December 1, 2008

 Well.
-I recorded two albums over the weekend: One with Kim Pacheco (the Rudy Waltz as the
+I recorded two albums over the weekend: One with Kim Pacheco (the Rudy Waltz as the rhythm

-tune and that only happened when prompted beautifully by Bill.
-But anyway, I'm excited about that
+only happened when prompted beautifully by Bill.
+But anyway, I'm excited about that record for sure.
+It's

-record for sure.
-It's gonna have it all.
+gonna have it all.

 The

-New Music Collective put on a great concert a few weeks ago of many world premieres and
+New Music Collective put on a great concert a few weeks ago of many world premieres and some

-antiphonal bass drums, french horn, and tape and it was lots of fun.
-I also got to play in premieres
+drums, french horn, and tape and it was lots of fun.
+I also got to play in premieres by Sam Sfirri, Nathan

-by Sam Sfirri, Nathan Koci, and Mustafa Walker.
-On top of that I got to play Nagoya Marimbas,
+Koci, and Mustafa Walker.
+On top of that I got to play Nagoya Marimbas, which I really like doing.
+The

-which I really like doing.
-The NMC is presenting
+NMC is presenting

 Gutbucket this Thursday for their CD Release tour.
-I
+I am in one of the opening bands

-am in one of the opening bands called Lavalas with Jason Brogan and Mustafa Walker.
-We play
+called Lavalas with Jason Brogan and Mustafa Walker.
+We play kind of loud and you'll love it.
+Also, this

-kind of loud and you'll love it.
-Also, this sunday is the last of the Silent Music Series Concerts.
-I am
+sunday is the last of the Silent Music Series Concerts.
+I am performing a piece by James Tenney as well

-performing a piece by James Tenney as well as some other beautifully sparse works.
+as some other beautifully sparse works.

 I have been busy, and busy is good.
-I'm pleased that there have been many recording opportunities
+I'm pleased that there have been many recording opportunities in the

-which are in the process of being mixed which should be at least a little exciting.
-Maybe people can
+in the process of being mixed which should be at least a little exciting.
+Maybe people can take me home in

-take me home in recorded format soon...
+recorded format soon...

 October 1, 2008